Samsursekh/Placement-Practice/priya-practise/React-theory question.md

 - No memory wastage
 - It updates fast
 - It is only a virtual representation of the DOM
-- It can produce about 200,000 Virtual DOM Nodes / Second.

  # This Virtual DOM works in three simple steps-
  - i.
 Whenever any underlying data changes, the entire Ul is